biancamanago/syn_2019_SF_replicationfiles/README.md

 # Groups, Inequality, and Synergy

 ## Experimental Instructions
 In the experiment, there were two separate conditions.
 Each condition received a different prompt and also, different instructions and questionnaires throughout the study.
+Instructions are available in the _instructions_ folder.

 The questionnaires were part of the manipulation.
 They are all available in the _questionnaires_ folder.

 ## Tasks